queryluke/masseffect-5e-data/data/class-features/tech-annihilation.md

 Strike's extra damage after the attack.

 Additionally, you recover 1 Tech Point whenever your Melee Weapon attack results on a critical hit on any creature or a killing blow on a creature that is medium sized or larger.
-This includes regular Melee Weapon attacks.